hsgg/1-node-supercomputer/2023/blog-20230103-closed-loop-hydro-storage.md

 The [Australian
 study](https://www.sciencedirect.com/science/article/pii/S0306261918305270#b0215)
-claims up to 300 times the needed capacity exists on the planet.
+claims maybe 100 times the needed capacity exists on the planet.
 Perusing their [atlas](https://re100.eng.anu.edu.au/global/), they may be a little optimistic.
 However, they do exclude regions that are currently in other use like cities and much agricultural land, so not too bad, either.